-Access to liquidity is an important element of the Company as it allows the Company to implement its investment strategy and facilitate growth.
+Access to liquidity is an important element of the Company as it allows the Company to implement its investment strategy.
 The Company is, and intends to continue to be, qualified as a MIC as defined under Section 130.1(6) of the ITA and, as a result, is required to distribute not less than 100% of the taxable income of the Company to its shareholders.

-The Company manages its liquidity position through various sources of cash flows including cash generated from operations and the issuance of financial instruments and borrowing activities to fund its mortgage investments and other working capital needs.
-As at June 30, 2020, the Company is in compliance with its loan agreements and expects to remain in compliance going forward.
-The Company routinely forecasts cash flow sources and requirements, including unadvanced commitments, to ensure cash is efficiently and effectively utilized based on its opportunities and financial limitations.
+The Company manages its liquidity position through various sources of cash flows including cash generated from operations and convertible debentures to fund mortgage investments and other working capital needs.
+As at September 30, 2020, the Company is in compliance with its loan agreements and expects to remain in compliance going forward.
+The Company routinely forecasts cash flow sources and requirements, including unadvanced commitments, to ensure cash is efficiently utilized.